 First, there must be a belief in the capacity for change and a motivation for change on the part of the client.
 Both the coach and the client must believe that change is possible for anyone who desires it and is willing to work at it.
 The underlying assumption is that people are creative, resourceful, and growth oriented.

-Secondly, development of an increase in the client’s self-awareness is crucial to the life coaching process.
+The life coach helps the client develop self-awareness and motivation.
 This includes being willing to acknowledge one’s current strengths and limitations so that realistic attainable goals may be set for the future.
 Likewise, increased self-awareness of values and hopes for the future is encouraged.

-A third core concept of life coaching is the importance of setting goals, followed by the client’s acceptance of accountability for reaching those goals.
-All life coaches facilitate the setting of goals by the client.
+A life coach also helps set goals, followed by the client’s acceptance of accountability for reaching those goals.
 With the coach’s help, a general statement of goals from the client becomes developed into specific measurable goals.

 Life coaching can help with a wide range of future-oriented outcomes.
-These may be related to the client’s work, relationships, life/work balance, or general contentment.
+Someone can expect a life coach to help them through problems related to work, relationships, life/work balance, or general contentment.

 - Improved performance at work as seen in greater productivity